princegeco/csce438-spring2025/mp1_skeleton/README.md

 ## 3.2 Problem regarding starting Ubuntu virtual machine in VirtualBox on Windows computers

 You may encounter the "NtCreateFile(\Device\VboxDrvStub) failed" shown in the figure below.
 Please see if this [youtube video](https://www.youtube.com/watch?v=9FYREN6UPsM) helps.
+You may have to reboot your windows computer in the middle of the youtube solution.

 ![virtualbox NtCreateFile](../images/virtualbox_NtCreateFile_Issue.png)